vpob/THX-brokenStory/README.md

 To see how app work you can by link -----> https://hidden-ocean-47740.herokuapp.com/#/ (Test was on Opera, Chrome and Maxthon browsers, it can de issues with wokr in Firefox and Internet Explorer)

+The simple varant of aplication is here :  https://github.com/vpob/For-Post-Application